Tim Scase BSc BVM&S PhD MRCVS Dip.ACVP

 Kerstin joined Bridge Pathology in 2014 following a residency in anatomic pathology at the Royal Veterinary College in London.
 She is a diplomate of the American College of Veterinary Pathologists and a Fellow of the Royal College of Pathologists.
 Prior to her residency she was a lecturer in virology at the Royal Veterinary College where her research focused on canine infectious respiratory disease.
 Kerstin undertook her veterinary undergraduate degree at the University of Giessen, Germany followed by a doctoral degree at the German Cancer Research Centre.
 She maintains an interest in the pathogenesis and diagnosis of infectious diseases of all species.
 In her spare time she enjoys hiking, gardening and archery.

 Stephen Cahalan MVB MRCVS Dip ACVP FRCPath

 Stephen Cahalan is an RCVS Recognised Specialist in Veterinary Pathology.
 In 2014, he became board certified with the American College of Veterinary Pathologists, and achieved fellowship of the Royal College of Pathologists.
 His residency training in anatomic pathology was shared between the Royal Veterinary College, University of London and University College Dublin (UCD), Ireland.
 He graduated from UCD in 2005 and spent 4 years in mixed farm animal and small animal practice.
 Stephen joined Bridge pathology in March 2015 and his research interests are in neuropathology and the pathogenesis of neurological diseases, correlating neuropathological changes with clinical findings.
-Stephen is starting a PhD at the RVC’s Comparative Neuromuscular Disease Laboratory in Autumn 2016, studying the pathogenesis of recurrent laryngeal neuropathy in horses.
+Stephen is currently studying a PhD at the RVC’s Comparative Neuromuscular Disease Laboratory in the pathogenesis of recurrent laryngeal neuropathy in horses.